 Depreciation and amortization rates for the various classes of assets are based on their estimated service lives.
-Asset removal costs that have not been specifically provided for in current or previous periods are charged to operations, maintenance and administration (OM&A) expenses when incurred.
-Repairs and maintenance costs are expensed when incurred.
+Asset removal costs that have not been specifically provided for in current or previous periods are charged to

 PP&E are depreciated on a straight-line basis, except for computers, which are depreciated on a declining balance basis.
 Intangible assets, which consist of major application software, are amortized on a straight-line basis.